talorlevy/MySQLWorkbenchCRM/README.txt

 DIRECTIONS TO RUN:
-Start the program, type the correct credentials then click on the login button!
+Start the program, type the correct username and password, then click on the login button!

 ADDITIONAL REPORT DETAILS: